cyberrangecz/docs/docs/user-guide-advanced/sandboxes/sandbox-topology/topology-definition.md

 * Two hosts.
 The host server will not be visible in the topology.
 * Two routers.
 * Two networks.
 Only one is user-accessible and therefore connected to the UAN node.
-* One group, which contains only two nodes accessible by user.
+* One group, which contains only two nodes accessible by the user.

 ```yaml
 name: small-sandbox